st10448398/QuickChatApp/README.md

 For a complete list of references, see REFERENCES.md

 Key References:
-Oracle Java Documentation - Regex patterns for validation

-JSON-java Library - JSON implementation for message storage
+-JSON-java Library - JSON implementation for message storage

-JUnit 5 Documentation - Unit testing framework
+-JUnit 5 Documentation - Unit testing framework

-Git Documentation - Version control system
+-Git Documentation - Version control system

-GitHub Actions Docs - CI/CD pipeline automation
+-GitHub Actions Docs - CI/CD pipeline automation

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.